asdcid/Chloroplast-genome-assembly/README.md

 ### assembly\_quality\_control

-finally, we use the 100x short read (randomly selected first, not used in assembly, method see below) to remap to the assembly to assess its quality.
+finally, we used the 100x short read (randomly selected first, not used in assembly, method see below) to remap to the assembly to assess its quality.
 Qualimap is used to grep the mapping information.
 ```
 ./3_assembly_quality_control/1_run_bowtie2.sh
 ./3_assembly_quality_control/2_run_qualimap.sh
 ```

-## SHORT READ ONLY and hybrid ASSEMBLY
+## SHORT READ ONLY ASSEMBLY

-#The inputFiles are R1.fastq.gz, R2.fastq.gz in a dir ~/data/
 ### 1\_pre\_assembly
 ### QualityControl